Best timelapse cameras in 2022 for construction, events or speeding up nature

 Aerial timelapse: Drones that can capture timelapse

 If you’re interested in capturing a timelapse effect from an aerial perspective, that’s not a problem.
-Most new drones have some additional support for the effect.
+Most of the best camera drones (opens in new tab) have some additional support for the effect.
 Clearly a battery-powered craft will not be able to maintain a position above ground longer than the drone can fly, but newer drones – like the DJI Mavic 3 (opens in new tab) – have around 40 minutes of useable flight time, making a visibly accelerated real world feasible.

 In addition, since Mavic 2 (opens in new tab), DJI’s drones have been able to use what is called their Hyperlapse feature to orbit a certain point – or even a series of waypoints – and smoothly move the aircraft slowly enough for the timelapse effect to work, while keeping the lens on target.